Recycling. Return Home

 Jewellery

-Jewellery doesn't seem like a waste product, but how many broken earrings and brooches or spare links from bracelets are tucked away?
+Jewellery doesn't seem like a waste product, but how many broken earrings, necklaces and brooches or spare links from bracelets are tucked away?
 They may have seemed valuable at the time but often won't be put to good use.
-Many charities will collect, repair and sell them to help their cause.
-Go on have a clear out.
-For ideas on where to send them click here: Charities recycling jewellery.
+Many charities will collect, repair and/or sell them to help their cause.
+Go on have a clear out, take it to your local charity shop.

 Metals